Virtual Press Briefing following the Global COVID-19 Vaccine Supply Chain & Manufacturing Summit

 The Global COVID-19 Vaccine Supply Chain & Manufacturing Summit has been convened by Chatham House in collaboration with CEPI, GAVI, IFPMA, DVCMN, and BIO.
 The summit has been held under Chatham House rule.

-This virtual press briefing will be a readout of the recommendations to address manufacturing challenges.
+This virtual press briefing was a readout of the recommendations to address manufacturing challenges.

 Richard J. Hatchett, MD, is Chief Executive Officer of the Coalition for Epidemic Preparedness Innovations (CEPI), a partnership of public, private, philanthropic and civil organizations that will finance and co-ordinate the development of vaccines against high priority public health threats and vaccine platform technologies to respond rapidly to emerging infectious diseases with pandemic or epidemic potential.

 Prior to joining CEPI, Dr. Hatchett most recently served as acting Director of the U.S. Biomedical Advanced Research and Development Authority (BARDA), after serving for five years as BARDA’s Chief Medical Officer and Deputy Director.
 At BARDA, Dr. Hatchett oversaw programs to develop medical countermeasures against chemical, biological, radiological and nuclear threats, pandemic influenza, and emerging infectious diseases and led or helped lead the development of vaccines, therapeutics, and diagnostics for a number of emerging viruses, including the H3N2v and H7N9 influenza viruses, MERS, Ebola, and Zika.

 Previously, Dr. Hatchett served on the White House Homeland Security Council under President George W. Bush and was a member of the White House National Security Staff under President Barack Obama.
 He is a recipient of the HHS Secretary’s Award for Distinguished Service and a five-time recipient of the NIH Director’s Merit Award.